mpfeil/dojo-tutorials/README.md

 # Dojo Tutorials

-Collection of all code samples you can find at [Dojo Documentation Tutorials](http://dojotoolkit.org/documentation/)
+Collection of all code samples that you can find at [Dojo Documentation Tutorials](http://dojotoolkit.org/documentation/)

 ## Beginner
 * [Hello Dojo](http://dojotoolkit.org/documentation/tutorials/1.10/hello_dojo/)